27 Mind-Bottling SEO Stats

-Whether trying to understand if SEO is right for your business or trying to sell SEO to a potential client, these 25 SEO stats for 2017 and 2018 should be enough to convince anyone that SEO is essential to their business, while also providing some good benchmarks when building your company’s SEO strategy.
+Whether trying to understand if SEO is right for your business or trying to sell SEO to a potential client, these 27 SEO stats from 2019, 2020, and 2022 should be enough to convince anyone that SEO is essential to their business, while also providing some good benchmarks when building your company’s SEO strategy.

 Photo credit to Huffington Post

 That’s where we come in.
-Take 2 minutes to fill out this traffic generation form and we’ll tell you exactly what you need to fix those search ranking issues.
+Take 2 minutes to fill out this content marketing form and we’ll tell you exactly what you need to fix those search ranking issues.

-Read this traffic generation case study to see how we got one e-commerce company to rank 7th on Google for “camera backpacks”, just in time for Christmas.
+Read this ecommerce SEO case study to see how we got one e-commerce company to rank 7th on Google for “camera backpacks”, just in time for Christmas.

 Ok, enough shameless self-promotion.
 Back to the stats!